spinscale/documentation/learn/what_is_meilisearch/comparison_to_alternatives.md

 - In the [comparison table](#comparison-table), we present a general overview of the differences between MeiliSearch and other search engines

-- In the [approach comparison](#approach-comparison), instead, we focus on how MeiliSearch measures against [ElasticSearch](#meilisearch-vs-elasticsearch) and [Algolia](#meilisearch-vs-algolia), currently two of the biggest solutions available in the market
+- In the [approach comparison](#approach-comparison), instead, we focus on how MeiliSearch measures against [Elasticsearch](#meilisearch-vs-elasticsearch) and [Algolia](#meilisearch-vs-algolia), currently two of the biggest solutions available in the market

 - Finally, we end this article with [an in-depth analysis of the broader search engine landscape](#a-quick-look-at-the-search-engine-landscape)